hospitaljobsin/hospitaljobsin/README.md

 ```

 - save the access key ID and secret key in the terraform cloud environment variables
-- save the aws region in env vars
+- save the terraform_aws_region in env vars

 - run terraform apply
 - update GoDaddy's NS records to the Route 53 nameservers midway, to ensure certificate validation takes place